w3c/wcag-act-rules/content/rules/cae760/proposed.md

 Each target element has an [accessible name][] that is not empty (`""`).

+## Background

+The `frame` element is deprecated, this rule does not consider `frame` or `frameset` elements.

+Due to inconsistencies in handling focus on `iframe`, this rule ignores `iframe` elements for which there is an attempt to hide them from assistive technologies.
+Whether `iframe` elements that are inapplicable to this rule still require an accessible name varies between browsers.

-## Assumptions
+### Assumptions

 If an `iframe` is not perceived by the user as a single control, it does not qualify as a [user interface component][] under WCAG 2.
 In such a scenario, failing this rule would not fail [success criterion 4.1.2](https://www.w3.org/TR/WCAG22/#name-role-value).
 Unless the `iframe` is both removed from the accessibility tree and removed from [sequential focus navigation][], they usually are considered to be [user interface components][user interface component].

-## Accessibility Support
+### Accessibility Support

 - Browser and assistive technology support for `iframe` elements is currently **inconsistent**.
 Some examples of inconsistencies include (but are not limited to):
   - There is a known combination of a popular browser and assistive technology that ignores `aria-label` and only announces `title` attribute as an [accessible name][]
   - Some assistive technologies ignore empty `iframe` elements, regardless of if they are focusable or if they have an accessible name.
   - Some browsers instantly redirect focus from `iframe` elements to the first focusable element inside that iframe.
 This redirect makes it appear as though the `iframe` never receives focus.
 This occurs even if the `iframe` has a non-negative `tabindex` [attribute value][].
   - Not all browsers redirect focus on `iframe` elements.
 This ensures that the contents of `iframe` elements can be scrolled and accessed by using the keyboard.
 This must not be circumvented by using a negative tabindex, as this will make the `iframe` completely inaccessible for keyboard navigation.

-## Background

-The `frame` element is deprecated, this rule does not consider `frame` or `frameset` elements.

-Due to inconsistencies in handling focus on `iframe`, this rule ignores `iframe` elements for which there is an attempt to hide them from assistive technologies.
-Whether `iframe` elements that are inapplicable to this rule still require an accessible name varies between browsers.

 ### Bibliography